-After you’ve completed the intake paperwork and spoken to a counselor you will most likely be enrolled in a Pathways series.
-At the completion of Pathways you will once again see the counselor that conducted your intake.
+After you’ve completed the screening paperwork and spoken to a counselor you will most likely be enrolled in a Pathways series.
+At the completion of Pathways you will once again see the counselor that conducted your screening.
 Your counselor will then talk to you about your experience of Pathways and collaborate with you about the next step in the counseling process.

-If you have questions or concerns about the counseling process please contact the counselor that completed the intake with you.
+If you have questions or concerns about the counseling process please contact the counselor that completed the screening with you.

 In our effort to provide quality professional counseling services to the students of CWU, we offer an innovative program developed specifically for a university setting.
 The program is educationally oriented to reflect the college environment.